HagaiTz/DAP/README.md

 - [AFQ](https://github.com/yeatmanlab/AFQ/wiki)

-You will also need to add them to your MATLAB path, this can be done by editting MATLAB startup file called `startup.m`.
+You will also need to add them to your MATLAB path, this can be done by editing MATLAB startup file called `startup.m`.
 The file can found at `/PATH/TO/MATLAB/toolbox/local/`.
 For each mentioned software you should add a path by  adding a line in `startup.m` file